BWK’s Tax Depreciation FAQ

 A: Refer BWK’s Premium Service Guarantee

-Generally, it is always best to ask the firm directly as a Quantity Surveyor’s report/ Tax Depreciation Schedule report doesn’t necessarily mean ‘undertaken and completed by a Quantity Surveyor’.
-Sure it may be ‘signed off’, but it is best to do your homework here.
+Generally, it is always best to ask the firm directly as a Quantity Surveyor’s report/ Tax Depreciation Schedule report doesn’t necessarily mean ‘undertaken and completed by a Quantity Surveyor’, but rather signed-off by one.

 As a bare minimum (legal requirement), ask for their: qualifications and tax agent status.